josephwilk/overtone.device.launchpad/README.md

 Launchpad works through an evented system.
 While you can do anything with those events `launchpad.core` setups some useful defaults:

-* When :session mode is lit allows infinte scrolling left or right (for greater than 8 phrases)
+* When :session mode is lit allows infinite scrolling left or right (for greater than 8 phrases)
+* When :session mode is lit allows infinite scrolling up or down (for binding more than 8 beats/samples)
 * All top control buttons except :user1 / :user2 & :session
   * Enter mode where each grid remembers keys pressed.
   * Grid buttons simply toggle state/light on/off.